rossdr/Cellular_Automata/README.md

 * Resetting the width resets everything so is slowest.
 * Changing the seed must change up the box of bytes, so is also slow.
 * Changing the seed is a vertical scroll.
+* Changing the offset - dummy-runs of the randomiser right after the seed - is a horizontal scroll.

-Those last two constraints, together, are annoying.
+Those last three constraints, together, are annoying.